kurtinatlanta/react-redux-issue/README.md

 The root of the problem is that SystemJS, when it inspects dist/react-redux.js, it finds words like 'exports' that trigger SystemJS to conclude that it's a file that needs transpiling.
 It can't unpack the logic to know whether that code would actually run or not, so it just assumes that transpiling is required.

+There may be other SystemJS configuration changes I can use to tell it to not transpile the file, but I haven't found the right settings.
+Feel free to provide other advice/solutions.

+Thanks.